tunacom/cabbagebot/README.md

 ### Setup

-Set up a bot as you normally would, copy your token to a file in this directory called token, and run cabbagebot.py.
+You'll need to set up a Discord bot and get a Flickr API key to use cabbagebot.

+I'm not going to explain the setup processes for either of these things, as they are documented elsewhere.
+Once you have the discord token, place it in a file in this directory called "discord_token".
+Same idea for the Flickr API key, but it should be placed at "flickr_api_key".

 More detailed instructions maybe coming soon.
 Maybe.